thanhndv212/thanhndv212.github.io/_posts/2024-01-15-welcome-to-my-blog.md

 ## 6. Conclusion

 Selecting the right actuator and transmission system is essential to robotic performance, efficiency, and safety.
 Electric motors offer precision and control, while hydraulic actuators bring raw power for demanding tasks.
-Transmission design — from harmonic to cycloidal — bridges the gap between actuator capabilities and robotic function.
+Transmission design — from harmonic to cycloidal to quasi-direct drive — bridges the gap between actuator capabilities and robotic function.

 By accurately modeling actuators, roboticists can develop sophisticated control strategies and simulations that save time, reduce cost, and increase reliability.